KennethTBarrett/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 Furthermore, I'm finding it somewhat difficult to be swapping between HTML/CSS and Python.
 However, I'm brainstorming ways to kind of have an 'on-off' switch for them mentally.

 It was really cool to start working on model implementation in this module.
 I've gone ahead relatively far with making the design look solid.

+## Module 4
+This sprint is now complete!
+Today gave me only one real issue in debugging - I had irresponsibly copy-pasted my API credentials into the Heroku configs.
+I knew there was a problem when it was attempting to format the data it fetched to print and was unable to - returned with a NoneType error, which gave me a huge pointer in the right direction.

+Really, this sprint and entire unit have been an absolute blast.
+I thoroughly enjoyed learning the process of actually deploying the web app I created!